 The Milford Fire Dept. in Michigan replaced their original surplus military Jeeps that were given new life fighting brush fires, with a pair of 1982 CJ-7s from a local dealership, and they were the subject of an article by Tammy L. Goniea in the Fall 2001 issue of Jeep News magazine.

-After modifications including water tank, custom radiator shield and Ramsey winch, the stock vehicle were ready for field work.
+After modifications including water tank, custom radiator shield and Ramsey winch, the stock vehicles were ready for field work.
 "There's no place they won't go," says Chief Culham of the MFD.
 See a photo of the two Jeeps in action (150K JPEG).

 This 1977 Jeep CJ-7 operated by the Leesburg, Virginia Volunteer Fire Co. carried a custom skid unit refurbished in 2001, with a 90-gallon water tank, 10 GPM Bean pump, and 100 feet of 1" attack line.
 The Jeep also had an 8000 lb. winch.
 It was sold by Leesburg and replaced in 2006 by a Wrangler Unlimited.